Causes and Cures for Itchy Vaginal Bumps

 Could It Be Eczema?

 There is no cure, but it can be treated.
-Your gynecologist may prescribe external topical corticosteroids, but they have some extreme side effects.
-Discomfort might also be alleviated with a variety of home remedies including using a cool compress or soaking in baths, followed by a moisturizing lotion regimen.
+Your gynecologist may prescribe external topical corticosteroids; however, they do have some extreme side effects.
+Discomfort can alternatively be alleviated with a variety of home remedies including using a cool compress or soaking in baths, followed by a moisturizing lotion regimen.

 Use a cream with natural ingredients and no added perfume or fragrance.
 Aloe vera might be applied two or three times a day, but you'll want to watch to see how your skin responds.
 Adjusting eating habits along with stress reduction are also helpful in minimizing recurrence.
 Yogurt and acidophilus capsules have also been used to varying degrees of success.